 In the U.S., Panasonic creates and supports initiatives that contribute to people in the communities where it does business.
 Such initiatives include the Panasonic Foundation, which partners with school districts that are committed to school reform; Panasonic Kid Witness News, a worldwide video education program for public school children in underserved communities; and Panasonic Design Challenge, a program for New Jersey high schools that encourages engineering achievement, especially related to preserving the environment - and rewards students with scholarships.

-The company is pursuing advanced environmental strategies based upon three eco ideals, or 'eco ideas' outlined in a declaration issued in October 2007.
-Panasonic has pledged to reduce its global carbon footprint by 300,000 tons by 2010.
-Panasonic has also pledged to vastly increase the number of energy-efficient products it makes and to encourage the growth of environmental awareness and sustainability worldwide.
+The company is pursuing advanced environmental strategies based upon three eco ideals, including reducing its global carbon footprint, vastly increasing the number of energy-efficient products it makes and encouraging the growth of environmental awareness and sustainability worldwide.

-Panasonic Corporation has been a proud supporter of the Olympic Movement - which strives to promote international understanding and peace through sports - for more than 20 years as an Official Worldwide Olympic Partner in the Video and Audio Equipment category.
-Panasonic recently renewed its partnership with the International Olympic Committee through the Summer Olympic Games in Rio de Janeiro in 2016.
+Panasonic Corporation has been a proud supporter of the Olympic Movement - which strives to promote international understanding and peace through sports - for more than 25 years as an Official Worldwide Olympic Partner in the Video and Audio Equipment category.
+Panasonic recently renewed its partnership with the International Olympic Committee through the Summer Olympic Games in 2024.

-Under the slogan "Sharing the Passion", Panasonic used its technological expertise to take the 2008 Summer Olympic Games in Beijing to a new level of video technology excellence.
+Under the slogan, "Sharing the Passion," Panasonic used its technological expertise to take the 2014 Winter Olympic Games in Sochi to a new level of video technology excellence.
 All international video delivered from the International Broadcasting Centre (IBC) to the rights-holding broadcasters around the world was produced and distributed in High-Definition, using Panasonic's DVCPRO professional video equipment and related technologies.
-The official video feed of the Beijing 2008 Olympic Games was recorded and broadcast entirely with Panasonic HD video systems --a first in the history of the Olympic Games-- providing fans worldwide a chance to experience the games like never before - in clear, crisp, High Definition.

-Panasonic Corporation's shares are listed on the Tokyo, Osaka, Nagoya and New York (NYSE:PC) Stock Exchanges.
-For more information on the global company, Panasonic in the U.S. and Panasonic products, visit our website at http://panasonic.net/
+Panasonic Corporation's shares are listed on the Tokyo, Osaka and Nagoya Stock Exchanges.
+For more information on the global company, visit our website at http://panasonic.net/.